Photograph: Crowds outside of the former Londonderry pub in Sunderland, a typical city scene during football season.

 The main character’s journey is ultimately depicted by her struggle to discover her inner resolve in order to stand up for the people she loves and her area, despite a backdrop of tragedy, broken trust and hopelessness which frequently encourages people to stop caring.
 Therein lies the quality of the story, that it doesn’t present cardboard characters or perfect people, but pushes a rough and honest realism seeking to depict Sunderland’s charm, negativity, but nonetheless humility.

 On this backdrop Sophie is shown to be a hero, but not a spotless one.
 Her situation is repeatedly referenced to be tied to her past mistakes, of which further fractured her relationship with her dad in the midst of the undisclosed death of her mother.
-Sophie is not a super genius like Tony Stark with the world at her fingertips, but a girl who failed at school and smoked cannabis with chavs who struggles with the burden of responsibility.
+Sophie is not a super genius like Tony Stark with the world at her fingertips, but a girl who failed at school and smoked questionable substances with chavs who struggles with the burden of responsibility, yet otherwise knows how to live up to it.
 Her forced devotion to others is matched by her often resentful and cynical nature.

 Yet that is one core message of the series: redemption.
 The North Star is a metaphor of Sunderland’s struggles yet also displaying the inner hope that it can indeed rise again and shake off the shackles of negativity that have beset it and rekindle its own identity.
 The third installment “Big Trouble in Little Silksworth” will be out soon.